Nicki Minaj Fires Back At Giuseppe Zanotti Over ‘Racism And Disrespect’

 “#RunMeMyCHECK #GiuseppeWhatsGood I got time today. barbz trend this cuz he gon learn today.
 The racism & disrespect won’t b tolerated,” reads one of Nicki Minaj’s tweets.

-Giuseppe Zanotti has yet to issue a statement, concerning Minaj’s social media attack.
+Giuseppe Zanotti has yet to issue a statement concerning Minaj’s social media attack.

 Nicki Minaj Jewel Heist Nets $175,000

-Even before Nicki Minaj had cause to draw Giuseppe into a feud over a new shoe collection, Billboard reports that the rapper had other legal troubles to contend with, surrounding a home invasion.
+Even before Nicki Minaj began to draw Giuseppe into a feud over a new shoe collection, Billboard reported that the rapper had other legal troubles to contend with concerning a burglary.
 Los Angeles Police responded to a call that Minaj’s home had been burglarized.
 While it’s still unknown whether it was a lone suspect or a group of suspects, the trespass into the mansion resulted in the theft of $175,000 worth of jewelry and miscellaneous items.

 Nicki Minaj had been out of town for the holidays, departing her Los Angeles home on November 24 and not returning until January of this year, so it’s unknown exactly when the burglary took place.
 Minaj reported that the mansion had been left unattended during her absence.